3liz/qgis-lizsync-plugin/docs/processing/README.md

  Package data from the central database, for future deployement on one or several clone(s).

- This script backups all data from the given list of schemas to a ZIP archive, named by default "central_database_package.zip".
+ This script backups all data from the given list of tables to a ZIP archive, named by default "central_database_package.zip".

  You can add an optionnal SQL file to run in the clone after the deployment of the archive.
 This file must contain valid PostgreSQL queries and can be used to drop some triggers in the clone or remove some constraints.
 For example "DELETE FROM pg_trigger WHERE tgname = 'name_of_trigger';"